Beyond Belief (memoir): Summary

 After having several security checks for minor infractions, Hill is sent to Int.
 When she arrives, she is told by Rathbun and Mike Rinder that both of her parents had left Scientology.
 Hill is told that she will go live with them and can come back when she is 18.
 She is angry because she has only seen her parents four times since she turned 12 and does not want to leave the Sea Org.
 She has a tense phone call with her parents, which ends with them agreeing not to legally fight for her to remain with them.
 Hill is then assigned two guardians from the Religious Technology Center.
 She stays in Los Angeles and is devastated to have left all her friends behind in Clearwater.
-One day, Rinder asks that she reads letters from her parents and spend time with them.
+One day, Rinder asks that she read letters from her parents and spend time with them.
 They avoid talking about Scientology and give her a credit card during the visit.

 Hill starts dating another Scientologist named Dallas.
 They become engaged, but their wedding keeps getting delayed by Scientology executives.
-After writing a letter to her parents implying that she doesn't want to see them at her wedding, the two are allowed to get married.
-They are then sent on a six month mission to Canberra, Australia, on short notice.
+After writing a letter to her parents implying that she doesn't want to see them at her wedding, the two are allowed to marry.
+They are then sent on a six-month mission to Canberra, Australia, on short notice.
 The couple is tasked with fundraising millions for a Scientology building, even though there were only about 20 practicing members in the country.
-They encounter people that are hostile to Scientology's message and learn about Operation Clambake.
-Hill's grandmother dies and their mission is terminated.
+They encounter people who are hostile to Scientology's message and learn about Operation Clambake.
+Hill's grandmother dies, and their mission is terminated.
 The couple has difficulty adjusting to regimented life on the base after their experiences in Australia.
-Hill begins to question her beliefs and starts calling her parents on a regular basis.
-She tells Dallas that she wants to leave the Sea Org and he agrees to do the same.
+Hill begins to question her beliefs and starts calling her parents regularly.
+She tells Dallas that she wants to leave the Sea Org, and he agrees to do the same.
 After they do so, the two begin to question Scientology further.
-After a spokesperson for the Church denies that disconnection exists, Hill writes a public statement countering it.
-The couple then become public figures critical of Scientology.
+After a spokesperson for the Church denies that disconnection exists, Hill writes a public statement countering that denial.
+The couple then became public figures critical of Scientology.

 Reception

-Writer Catherine Wessinger stated that the memoir was an "informative, and critical, portrait of the Church of Scientology."
+Writer Catherine Wessinger stated that the memoir was an "informative and critical portrait of the Church of Scientology."
 A review in Maclean's considered the author (the niece of Scientology leader David Miscavige) to be part of its allure.
 The book was described as "sober" and "well-written" in a Toronto Star review.
 Publication of the book was delayed in Canada by the publisher due to libel concerns.
 While this decision prevented Canadian consumers from buying it in brick and mortar stores, many purchased the memoir through online retailers such as Amazon, and it became a bestseller in the country.